Sarvesh521/Rep-Right/README.md

 # Rep Right: AI Fitness Trainer

-This project provides an AI-powered fitness trainer that can analyze and classify various exercises such as squats, bicep curls, and shoulder raises in real-time using a webcam or pre-recorded videos.
+This project provides an AI-powered fitness trainer capable of analyzing and classifying various exercises such as squats, bicep curls, and shoulder raises in real-time using a webcam or pre-recorded videos.
+In addition to analyzing these exercises, the system also incorporates a model that classifies exercises into squats, bicep curls, push-ups, and shoulder presses, offering more comprehensive workout analysis and feedback.

-## Features
+## Key features:

-- **Real-time Squats Analysis**: Detects and analyzes squats using MediaPipe for pose detection.
-- **Exercise Classification**: Uses a machine learning model to classify different exercises such as bicep curls, shoulder lateral side raises, and squats.
-- **Video Download**: Allows users to download the processed video with annotations.
+1. Real-Time Exercise Analysis: The AI model analyzes each exercise rep, distinguishing between correct and incorrect form.
+2. Rep Feedback: The system provides feedback on individual reps, helping users improve their form and avoid mistakes.
+3. Rep Accuracy Tracking: A dashboard displays a line chart comparing the count of correct vs. incorrect reps for each exercise.
+4. Progression Monitoring: Another dashboard tracks the progression of weights over time, allowing users to monitor their strength gains.

 ## Installation